How to achieve a Scandi Style

 There isn't just one Scandi style, but certain elements that are recognised as typical to the aesthetic.
 Not everything has to match either and many homes mix elements of the traditional and vintage with cleaner lines.

 Scandi style is about being inspired by nature, so think whites, creams, beiges, browns, blacks.
-Painting your home all bright white will not achieve the rustic Scandi look, however, since it will be too stark and lack the cosiness you are trying to achieve.
-If you choose to use a white pallet all over you home you will most likely have to up the texture.
+Painting your home entirely in bright white colour, will not achieve the rustic Scandi look, however, since it will be too stark and lack the cosiness you are trying to achieve.
+If you choose to use a white pallet all over your home you will most likely have to up the texture.
 Choose complimenting shades, warmer whites if in a north facing room, or add colour and texture in your furnishings.

 Grey is fast becoming a popular neutral, a move away from other paler colours, a colour that is easy to work with in interiors.
 Have you read the coffee table book "50 shades of grey" by Kate Watson Smyth?
 You will see why grey has become the go to neutral to add to any scheme.

 Black is also regularly used to anchor the room and highlight the feature of choice, possibly even a wall.

 Scandi style can be about vibrant colour and fun patterns.
-Modern Scandinavian patterns usually have bold colors and graphic, high contrast styles, like the oversize prints and patterns from the Finnish company Marimekko.
-Scandinavian style has a long history, traditionally marked by simplicity, bright whites, natural wood tones, folk style ornamentation, and color washed furnishings and trims.
+Modern Scandinavian patterns usually have bold colours and graphic, high contrast styles, like the oversize prints and patterns from the Finnish company Marimekko.
+Scandinavian style has a long history, traditionally marked by simplicity, bright whites, natural wood tones, folk style ornamentation, and colour washed furnishings and trims.
 Hues of medium blues, bright reds, and pleasant greens, pinks, and yellows are common throughout Scandinavian design.

 But, if colour is not for you stick to natural colours, discussed above and you can't go far wrong.